OSAdams/OSAdams/README.md

 In my free time; I love to golf, practice cosmology, read books, and jam out to music!

-I enjoy learning new things and collaborating with people on a variety of different projects!
+I enjoy learning new things while collaborating with people on a variety of different projects!

 <hr>